Chapter 2:

 “Ecs-fucking-tatic, kid!”

 “I think I’ve got it covered.
 All of you need to work with me.
 Understand?”
-Vernon pulled a knife out of his jacket pocket.
-As the cool headed Italian-American man made his way into the woods he stopped and called back to the others.
+Vernon pulled a knife from his jacket pocket.
+As the cool headed Italian-American man made his way into the woods, he stopped and called back to the others.
 “Nick’o, you come with me!
 I need your help!
 Harper, Vergil get the ladies back to my car and wait for us there!
 Get a move on, Nick’o!”
-A swift smack to the back of Vergil Trask’s head snapped him out of his daze as Harper pulled his friend along!
-The young men moved to carry the unconscious Amala Singh back to Vernon’s car.
-After witnessing the horror of a person’s body being obliterated, with her possibly being the root cause, Amala had passed out from the trauma.
+A swift smack, from Harper, to the back of Vergil Trask’s head snapped him out of a daze!
+Overwhelmed by the horror of possibly that she’d obliterated a person’s body, Amala had fainted.
+With her unconscious on the ground, both boys decided to carry the small woman down toward Vernon’s car.

 “There isn’t much time, so we’re going to mess with this area as much as possible!
 Break branches, turn up dirt, throw rocks around…whatever!
 We need to get the police off our trail.”